 A piggy-back loan is a second mortgage that you close at the same time as the first.
 Usually the first mortgage is for 80% of the cost of the home and the "piggyback" is for 10%.
 Rather than the usual 20 percent down payment, the homebuyer just has to pull together the remaining 10 percent.

 - Carry-Back loans

-Need to talk about down payments?
-Give us a call: 405-513-7700.
+Need to talk about down payment options?
+Give us a call at 405-513-7700.